-- .1 Applications for a development permit shall be made to a development officer in writing. - .2 Applications should, at the discretion of the development officer, include - I. the completed prescribed form - II. a letter of intent that provides a detailed description of the proposed development - III. the certificate of title, dated no more than 30 days prior to application date - IV. a letter of authorization from all property owners registered on the title and the property owner or owners' contact information - V. the required fee and/or deposit
+- .1 Applications for a development permit shall be made to a development officer in writing. - .2 Applications should, at the discretion of the development officer, include - I. the completed prescribed form - II. a letter of intent that provides a detailed description of the proposed development - III. the certificate of title, dated no more than 30 days prior to application date - IV. a letter of authorization from all property owners registered on the title and the property owner or owners' contact information - V. the required fee and/or deposit - VI. a site plan that includes:

-- VI. a site plan that includes: - a) a north arrow and scale - b) property lines shown and labelled as per the most recent legal survey - c) all easements and rights of way shown and labelled - d) the location and labelling of all abutting streets, lanes, highways, road rights of way, sidewalks, water bodies, and vegetation - e) the topography and other physical features of the subject land - f) the location, size, type, and dimensions of all existing buildings and/or structures on the subject land, as well as the distance of the buildings and/or structures from the property lines and other structures.
-(Bylaw 2021-15 passed on August 3, 2022) - g) the location, size, type, and dimensions of all proposed buildings and structures on the subject land, as well as the proposed distance of the buildings and/or structures from the property lines and other structures.
-(Bylaw 2021-15 passed on August 3, 2022) - h) the location of retaining walls and fences (existing and proposed) - i) the location, dimensions, and number of onsite parking areas - j) the location of loading facilities - k) the date of the plan - VII. an elevation plan that includes: - a) coloured elevations of each face of the building(s) - b) illustration and/or annotated description of the appearance of all fences (existing and proposed) on the site - c) a description of exterior finishing materials - d) illustration and/or annotated description of the appearance of all garbage and/or recycling enclosures - e) the building height from grade, and the number of storeys - f) the date of plan - VIII. a floor plan that includes the proposed use and dimensions of each room - IX.
-A stormwater management plan that includes: - a) The location and description of where water flows and pools on the property - b) Description of how the water flow and pooling is/will be managed - c) Existing and/or proposed infrastructure to manage stormwater and snow such as culverts, drains, snow dams, gutters, etc. (Bylaw 2021-15 passed on August 3, 2022)

-- X. photos of the parcel and buildings.
-(Bylaw 2021-15 passed on August 3, 2022) - .3 For applications for activities permitted under the Placer Mining Act, the following shall also be submitted to the development officer: - I. a copy of the notification (Classes 1 and 2) - II. for claims overlapping surface rights, proof of permission from all applicable surface rights holders (Classes 1-4) - III. for Tr'ondëk Hwëch'in settlement land, a Tr'ondëk Hwëch'in access notice certificate and/or land use permit (Classes 1-4) - IV. mining land use approval (Classes 3 and 4) - V. an operating plan and map (Classes 2-4) - VI. a water license (Class 4) - .4 For applications for areas located in heritage management areas, the following shall also be submitted at the discretion of the development officer: - I. the date and style of the built form - II. siting information
+- a) a north arrow and scale - b) property lines shown and labelled as per the most recent legal survey - c) all easements and rights of way shown and labelled - d) the location and labelling of all abutting streets, lanes, highways, road rights of way, sidewalks, water bodies, and vegetation - e) the topography and other physical features of the subject land - f) the location, size, type, and dimensions of all existing buildings and/or structures on the subject land, as well as the distance of the buildings and/or structures from the property lines - g) the location, size, type, and dimensions of all proposed buildings and structures on the subject land, as well as the proposed distance of the buildings and/or structures from the property lines - h) the location of retaining walls and fences (existing and proposed) - i) the location, dimensions, and number of onsite parking areas - j) the location of loading facilities - k) the date of the plan - VII. an elevation plan that includes - a) coloured elevations of each face of the building(s) - b) illustration and/or annotated description of the appearance of all fences (existing and proposed) on the site - c) a description of exterior finishing materials - d) illustration and/or annotated description of the appearance of all garbage and/or recycling enclosures - e) the building height from grade, and the number of storeys - f) the date of plan - VIII. a floor plan that includes the proposed use and dimensions of each room - .3 For applications for activities permitted under the Placer Mining Act, the following shall also be submitted to the development officer: - I. a copy of the notification (Classes 1 and 2) - II. for claims overlapping surface rights, proof of permission from all applicable surface rights holders (Classes 1-4) - III. for Tr'ondëk Hwëch'in settlement land, a Tr'ondëk Hwëch'in access notice certificate and/or land use permit (Classes 1-4)

+- IV. mining land use approval (Classes 3 and 4)

+- V. an operating plan and map (Classes 2-4)

+- VI. a water license (Class 4)

+- .4 For applications for areas located in heritage management areas, the following shall also be submitted at the discretion of the development officer:

+- I. the date and style of the built form

+- II. siting information